Southern Cross Aviation SC-1: Design and development

 Powered by a 180 hp Lycoming O-360-AIA four cylinder engine, the SC1 cruised at 160 mph and had a range of 740 miles fully loaded.
 The fuselage was of all-metal construction, apart from the fibreglass engine cowling.
 The wing was also all-metal apart from fibreglass tip fairings, and featured fowler-type flaps on the inner sections and slotted NACA flaps on the outer sections.
 The outer wing sections were designed to be removable for storage, as well as being capable of carrying wing-tip tanks.
 The airframe was designed to handle engines up to 260 hp, and was fully stressed for aerobatics.

 Following the cancellation of flight testing, the prototype was placed in storage in Toowoomba, where it languished before being recovered by a group of enthusiasts from the Australian Aircraft Restoration Group (who run Moorabbin Aircraft Museum in Melbourne) in January 1970.
 The sole prototype was shipped to Melbourne (minus its engine and propeller) and was placed in outdoor storage.
 It suffered the ravages of weather and time until being dismantled and moved indoors, where it was stored for several years.
 Eventually it was shipped to the Museum of Australian Army Flying at Oakey, Queensland for restoration to its original state.

 During its short flying career, the SC1 remained unpainted apart from the engine cowling and wing tips.
 These were both moulded from fibreglass and painted white.
 The cowling was also painted black on top in front of the windscreen to reduce glare.
 A non-slip walkway was painted on the upper surface of the wing adjacent to the cockpit entry doors.
 The inside of the clear canopy glazing over the pilot's head was also painted white.
 The aircraft was never placed onto the Australian register, but it wore the radio callsign VH-SCA on the upper starboard wing, lower port wing and either side of the tail fin.

 At some point during its subsequent storage and later display at Moorabbin Aircraft Museum, the aircraft was painted white overall, with two different variations of orange and black trim.
 There may be two explanations for this coat of paint.
 On outdoor display at the museum, the airframe would need protection from the harsh Australian environment – hence the coat of paint.
 Alternatively, there was a rumored attempt to interest Ansett Airlines in the SC1 as a basic trainer for their pilots.
 At that time, Ansett aircraft featured the same white, orange and black trim that appeared on the SC1.

 Aircraft on display

-The SC-1 is on display in the terminal at Toowoomba Wellcamp Airport just 16 km (9.7 mi) from the Toowoomba Foundry where it was built.
-The aircraft has once again been returned to its bare metal and white fiberglass appearance.
+The SC-1 is displayed in the terminal at Toowoomba Wellcamp Airport, only 16 km (9.7 mi) from the Toowoomba Foundry where it was built.
+The aircraft has been restored to its original bare metal and white fiberglass appearance.